expectedparrot/edsl/docs/questions.rst

 Optional additional parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following optional parameters can be added to any question type (examples of each are provided at the end of this section):

-`include_comment = False` - A boolean value that can be added to any question type (other than free text) to exclude the `comment` field.
+`include_comment = False` - A boolean value that can be added to any question type (other than free text) to exclude the default instruction in the user prompt that instructs the model to include a comment about its response to the question, as well as the `comment` field that is otherwise automatically included in survey results for the question.

 By default, a `comment` field is automatically added to all question types other than free text.
 It is a free text field that allows a model to provide any commentary on its response to the question, such as why a certain answer was chosen or how the model arrived at its answer.